TheoBendixson/apple-build-system-xcode-free/Readme.md

 #### LSMinimumSystemVersion
 This should be the same as the minimum system version you use to compile your game's executable.
 This is required in order to be on the Mac App Store.

+#### CFBundleSupportedPlatforms
+I just remember this one being a pain in the ass because if you don't have it organized with an array of strings, App Store Connect gets all kinds of confused

+### Entitlements.Plist
+The first thing to note is the need for different entitlements for different means of distributing the game.
+When you put the game on Steam, you can't access things like Game Center, and achievements run through Steam's systems instead of Apple's.

+#### com.apple.security.network.client
+Anytime your app or game needs to access the network, even if it's through a third-party library like Steam's client library, you're going to need this entitlement.
+Notice that I use it in both the Steam and Mac App Store builds, basically to enable network communication for achievements.

+#### com.apple.security.cs.disable-library-validation
+I had to put this one in to allow the Steam library to run at all.
+If you don't have this entitlement, I believe you get an immediate crash on start up mentioning the need for the key.

+#### com.apple.security.cs.allow-dyld-environment-variables
+It's a similar story with this one.
+I needed it to use Steam's library, which I use for achievements and their game controller support.

+#### com.apple.security.app-sandbox
+I believe this one was needed for the Mac App Store build, specifically to get Game Center working.
+If you have the Game Center Entitlment, you need this one too.

+#### com.apple.developer.game-center
+This is the Game Center entitlement.
+If you are used to clicking on a toggle in Xcode to enable Game Center, this entitlement gets put into your entitlements plist for you.
+If you sign your build with this entitlement, it won't run on your computer unless you install the game from the Mac App Store.